A Brief Guide to Athletic Recruitment

 The influence of athletics reflects two truths about both college admissions and colleges in general.
 First of all, admissions committees recognize that athletic achievement likely represents dedication and hard work, which are two important qualities for college applicants to have, no matter what their extracurricular activities are.
 Secondly, the presence of athletics in admissions demonstrates that colleges are communities that embrace skills beyond academics alone.
 Sports are an important part of culture and revenue at many colleges, so having strong athletic teams is often important to them.
 Colleges may recruit top athletes because they want students who contribute to student life, in addition to high-performing sports teams.

-How Does Someone Become an Athletic Recruit?
+How Do You Become an Athletic Recruit?

 As with your performance in school, becoming an athletic recruit depends on your performance on the field long before you even start the college application process.
 Colleges are interested in recruiting athletes who have been working at their sport for a long time, both so they can track your progress, but also so that they can see that you are committed to your sport – coaches are looking for athletes with long-term dedication.